 Surveying the titles in my collections, I came across some volumes that were once childhood and inherited family books.
 (I still need to make room for several of my husband’s great-grandparent’s volumes.)
 I find antique volumes to be surprise treasures.
 My hands can touch the same pages after a long-expired ancestor.
 I get excited about copy dates from the 1800s.

-It would be interesting to see which books from my library the family will chose to save someday.
-Looking at all my books is like time travel through family history and the decades of my life.
-Over time, some books no longer appeal to me but others are like old friends.
+It would be interesting to see which books from my library the family will choose to save someday.
+Looking at all of them is like time travel through family history and the decades of my life.
+Over time, some of them no longer appeal to me, but others are like old friends.
 I’m donating a pile of books to a support group and a senior center.

 Questions for personal journaling or group discussion: